 Forced leaves start for thousands at USAID under a Trump plan to gut the foreign aid agency

-WASHINGTON (AP) — Forced leaves began in Washington and worldwide Friday for most employees of the U.S. Agency for International Development, as federal workers associations turned to the courts to try to roll back Trump administration orders that have dismantled most of the agency and U.S.- funded aid programs around the world.
+WASHINGTON (AP) — Forced leaves pulling all but a small fraction of staffers of the U.S. Agency for International Development off the job around the world began Friday, while employee associations turned to federal courts to try to roll back the new Trump administration’s stunningly swift dismantling of the six-decade-old aid agency and its programs worldwide.

-Under the administration’s plan, the agency is to be left with fewer than 300 workers out of thousands.
+A federal judge scheduled a hearing Friday afternoon in the lawsuit from employees seeking to temporarily block the agency’s shutdown.
+In the meantime, crews placed duct tape covering the USAID name on signs outside its Washington headquarters.

+State Department officials and others were appealing to the Trump administration to allow more USAID workers to remain on the job at least temporarily, including to manage the return home of thousands of USAID direct hires, contractors and their families abroad.

+The administration told USAID officials Thursday that it planned to exempt fewer than 300 employees from global leave and furloughs ordered for at least 8,000 direct hires and contractors.
+Diplomats at embassies have asked for waivers allowing more time for some, including families forced to pull their children out of schools midyear.

-Two current USAID employees and one former senior USAID official told The Associated Press of the administration’s plan, presented to remaining senior officials of the agency Thursday.
+Two current USAID employees and a former senior USAID official told The Associated Press of the administration’s staffing cutback plan that was presented to remaining senior officials of the agency Thursday.
 They spoke on condition of anonymity due to a Trump administration order barring USAID staffers from talking to anyone outside their agency.

-The agency is being slashed back from more than 8,000 direct hires and contractors.
-They, along with an unknown number of 5,000 locally hired employees abroad, would run the few life-saving programs that the administration says it intends to keep going for now.
+The remaining direct hires and contractors, along with an unknown number of 5,000 locally hired employees abroad, would run the few life-saving programs that the administration says it intends to keep going for now.

-It was not immediately clear whether the reduction to 300 would be permanent or temporary, potentially allowing more workers to return after what the Trump administration says is a review of which aid and development programs it wants to resume.
+It was not immediately clear whether the reductions would be permanent or temporary, potentially allowing more workers to return after what the Trump administration says is a review of which aid and development programs it wants to resume.

-“But it is going to be foreign aid that makes sense and is aligned with our national interest,” he told reporters.
+Rubio said the U.S. government will continue providing foreign aid, “but it is going to be foreign aid that makes sense and is aligned with our national interest.”

 The Trump administration and billionaire ally Elon Musk, who is running a budget-cutting Department of Government Efficiency, have targeted USAID hardest so far in an unprecedented challenge of the federal government and many of its programs.